Apfirebolt/banks_api_express/README.md

 npm start
 ```

-The Express app is configured to run by default on port 3000 but can be easily changed by tweaking server.js file
+The Express app is configured to run by default on port 3000 but can be easily changed by tweaking server.js file.
+The front-end Svelte app is configured to run on port 4000 by default

 ## Features

 - User authentication 📦
+- Search banks by city, branch and state
--
+- Svelte animations and store
-- Recipes can have multiple images 🍗
-- Recipes can have multiple steps 🚶
-- Recipes can have multiple ingredients 🔖

 ## API Docs

-Detailed documentation for this API is not available yet, but below you can find some sample end points from the server.js file.
+Swagger docs with decorators are used for generating docs of some of the end-points of the application

 ```
 app.use('/api/users', userRoutes)